 Rome is an ancient city, so I was expecting more Roman-styled houses, something more – that resonated the age of the Roman empire.

 Today there are more than thirty bridges that unite the two banks of the Tiber River.
 You can sail under many of them with a Rome River Cruise.

 The Trevi Fountain is designed by Italian architect Nicola Salvi and completed by Giuseppe Pannini and several others.
 Standing 26.3 metres high and 49.15 metres wide, it is the largest Baroque fountain in the city and one of the most famous fountains in the world!

 In my head, I’ve always pictured the Fontana di Trevi in a wider square – similar to, perhaps the Duomo Square in Milan.
 I was shocked it’s nestled in a smaller square with hardly enough space to easily move around.

-The Colosseum was impressive, but I wasn’t impressed enough.
+The Colosseum was impressive, but I wasn’t quite impressed.
 I had a higher expectation of it based on pictures I’ve seen and tales I’ve heard.

 The Tour guide who was trying to persuade me to come back to see the inner part of the Colosseum the next day described what I would see inside as – “just stones”.
 Perhaps, he wasn’t also impressed by the Colosseum like I was.

 One of the highlights of the trip was my dinner – call me a foodie.
 I had a typical Roman dish called – “Bucatini all’Amatriciana”.
+Bucatini all’Amatriciana is a suace made with tomato and bacon.
+It is a traditional Italian pasta sauce based on guanciale, pecorino cheese from Amatrice, tomato, and in some variations onion.
 It was similar to the pleasant taste of Pasta alla Carbonara, with a slop of delicious tomato sauce!